ImageMagick/Usage-Markdown/canvas/index.md

 Just remember that each of the three [Color Channels](../color_basics/#channels) of a random image can be thought of as separate random gray-scale image and these channels can be merged together in various ways.

-For example you generate a mask of random dots by first [Thresholding](../quantize/#threshold) a color channel ('`G`' or the green channel), and separating it out as a gray-scale image.
+For example, you generate a mask of random dots by first [Thresholding](../quantize/#threshold) a color channel ('`G`' or the green channel), and separating it out as a gray-scale image.

 ~~~
 convert random.png  -channel G -threshold 5% -separate \